Intravesical

 intra vescial

-A well established treatment now, is a course of bladder instillations which can be performed either by the nurse or by the patient themselves once a week for six weeks, followed by a monthly course for six months.
+A well-established treatment is a course of bladder instillations which can be performed either by the nurse or by the patient themselves once a week for six weeks, followed by a monthly course for 6 – 12 months.

-These are available in many NHS hospitals, covered by insurance companies and are very well tolerated.
+These are available in specialist NHS hospitals, but are also covered by insurance companies and are very well tolerated.

 Get fast access to leading specialists for the swift diagnosis and treatment of urological conditions in a private clinic environment.